uptechteam/ios-cookbook/4-architecture.md

 `UIView` subclass and optional `.xib` interface builder file with layout.

 All views are required to implement `render(props:)` method, which restores state of view from props object.
+This method must always bring view to same state for same props (view state must not depend on previous calls).
+If you implement animations, your view can rely on it's previous state to make a proper transition.
+For example, UITableView's data source may require previous rendered sections array to differentiate between it and current sections and do animated batch updates.

 ```swift
 final class TeamChatView: UIView, NibInstantiatable {